charlielandry1/datacleaning/README.md

 - select only the variables measuring standard deviations and means
 - create a tidy data set showing the average of each variable for each subject performing each of the six activities

 There is optional code in the script to write this final data set to a table, which will be titled "assignment.txt".
 There is also optional code to load this file.
-Both lines of code are found at the end of "assignment.R" and are commented out and accompanied by descriptive comments.
+Both lines of code are found at the end of "run_analysis.R" and are commented out and accompanied by descriptive comments.